arcsecond-io/cli/docs/index.md

 # Arcsecond.io ?

-Arcsecond.io is a unique and comprehensive cloud platform made by astronomers for astronomers providing all the necessary resources and tools for preparing astronomical observations.
+Arcsecond.io is a unique and comprehensive cloud platform made by an astronomer for astronomers and observatories.